Overview of social assistance

-The municipal authorities may also provide you with preventive social assistance, which is often associated with social work.
+The wellbeing services county may also provide you with preventive social assistance, which is often associated with social work.
 The purpose of preventive social assistance is to promote the social safety and autonomy of your family and yourself as well as to prevent marginalisation and dependency on social assistance.

 Preventive social assistance can be granted for such purposes as: